A wildfire that destroyed historic Grand Canyon Lodge spread after being allowed to burn for days - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Across the West, about three dozen fires were burning uncontained and another 80 fires were being managed to clear out vegetation that has clogged the landscape, according to the National Interagency Fire Center in Boise, Idaho.

-So far this year, nearly 2.5 million acres have burned.
+So far this year, nearly 2.5 million acres (1 million hectares) have burned.
 That’s slightly below the 10-year average, the center said Monday.

 A wildfire burning in southwestern Colorado closed Black Canyon of the Gunnison National Park and forced evacuations nearby.
 It had burned about 5.7 square miles (14.8 square kilometers) as of Monday.
 The fire was started by lightning Thursday on the park’s south rim, a dramatic, deep gorge carved by the Gunnison River.